Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/3_Module_test.rst

 .. note::

-    :red:`Raspberry PI 5 is temporarily unavailable because the Library rpi-ws281x-python does not support Raspberry PI 5.
+    :combo:`red font-bolder:Raspberry PI 5 is temporarily unavailable because the Library rpi-ws281x-python does not support Raspberry PI 5.
 Please skip this section.`

 There are 8 RGB LEDs on the smart car board, as shownbelow.
 You can control them separately.